grnet/snf-image-creator/docs/usage.rst

 following basic information:

  * Name: A short name for image (ex.
 "Slackware")
- * Description: An one line description for the image (ex.
+ * Description: An one-line description for the image (ex.
 "Slackware Linux 14.0 with KDE")
- * Account: An ~okeanos account e-mail
+ * Account: An *~okeanos* account email
  * Token: A token corresponding to the account defined previously

+After confirming, the image will be extracted, uploaded to *pithos+* and registered to *~okeanos*.
+The user will also be given the choice to keep a local copy of it.
 For most users the functionality this mode provides should be sufficient.

 Expert mode
 -----------